 Isle of Man Scallop Management Board

-The Isle of Man Scallop Management Board (SMB), established in 2017 by the Department of Environment, Food & Agriculture (DEFA), is a fisheries advisory board.
+The Isle of Man Scallop Management Board (SMB), established in 2017 by the Department of Environment, Food & Agriculture (DEFA), is a non-statutory fisheries advisory board.

 The Board seeks to promote the protection and management of the Isle of Man king and queen scallop fisheries, providing recommendations to DEFA on appropriate conservation measures for each fishery, including, advice on catch limits and Total Allowable Catches.

 Specifically, the remit of the SMB includes:

 - consideration of scientific advice presented by Bangor University and any other relevant, qualified scientific establishment;